CodeYourFuture/HTML-CSS-Coursework-Week1/README.md

 ## Setup

-First step is to fork this repo into your own Github account - if you don't remember how, then refer back Lesson 0 contents.
+First step is to fork this repo into your own Github account.
+If you don't remember how, then read back over the [Git lesson](https://syllabus.codeyourfuture.io/git/overview).

 ## Homework